tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     ![A list of registered models that reference the selected dataset is displayed.](media/devops-build-outputs-05.png 'Registered dataset model references in Azure Machine Learning studio')

-## Exercise 5: Setup the Test Release Pipeline
+## Exercise 5: Setup the Release Pipeline

 Duration: 20 minutes

-### Task 1: Create an Empty Job for the Test Release Pipeline
+### Task 1: Create an Empty Job for the Release Pipeline

 1. Return to Azure DevOps and navigate to **Pipelines, Releases** and select **New pipeline**.